Inessa Kovalevskaya

 Inessa Alekseyevna Kovalevskaya (Инесса Алексеевна Ковалевская; born 1 March 1933) is a Soviet and Russian animation director at Soyuzmultfilm known for her musical animated films and The Bremen Town Musicians in particular.
-She is member of ASIFA.
+She is a member of ASIFA.
 She was named the Merited Art Worker of the Russian Federation in 2002.

 Early life

 Inessa Kovalevskaya was born in Moscow to Lyudmila Petrovna Kovalevskaya (1912—1989) and Aleksey Ivanovich Kovalevsky (1901—1950).
 Her father was a decorated major general, historian, director of the V.I.
-Lenin Political-Military Academy (1943—1948) and the Academy of Social Sciences Under the CPSU Central Committee (1948—1950).
+Lenin Political-Military Academy (1943—1948) and the Academy of Social Sciences under the CPSU Central Committee (1948—1950).
 According to one version, he committed suicide, according to another — fell victim of repressions.

-As a result, Inessa wasn't accepted to the Moscow State University despite passing entering exams.
-She managed to enter the Moscow Region State University with the help of her father's war friend where she studied for two years, simultaneously visiting art and drama courses.
+As a result, Inessa wasn't accepted into the Moscow State University despite passing entrance exams.
+She managed to enter the Moscow Region State University with the help of her father's compatriot, where she studied for two years, simultaneously visiting art and drama courses.
 She spent another two years studying for a theatre director at the Moscow Art Theatre School and in 1954 entered the Lunacharsky State Institute for Theatre Arts to study for a theatre historian.
 She graduated in 1958 and joined the State Committee for Cinematography to work as an editor (a censor) of the Moldovan film and animation industry up until 1961.

-Kovalevskaya was then suggested to supervise Soyuzmultfilm, but soon left her place for the High Courses for Scriptwriters and Film Directors and in 1964 joined the studio an animation director.
-She studied music since childhood and dreamed of directing musical films.
+Kovalevskaya was then suggested to supervise Soyuzmultfilm, but soon left her place for the High Courses for Scriptwriters and Film Directors and in 1964 joined the studio as an animation director.
+She had studied music since childhood and dreamed of directing musical films.
 Her diploma short Automaton (1965) featured stop motion animation, but she switched to traditional animation which allowed for more diversity when choosing music genres.
 She regularly teamed with the composer Gennady Gladkov, songwriter Yuri Entin and actor/singer Oleg Anofriyev who performed multiple roles in different voices.